naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris Angry: What?

-Scruffy Sad: We are going to be late on a roadtrip!
+Scruffy Sad: We are going to be late to our roadtrip!

 Eris Angry: How is this an emergency...
+I don't recall a road trip!

-Nadine Annoyed: When did we agree to this...?
+Scruffy: You did last night!
+You were like "Sure whatever...
+It's 1am, so let me sleep"

-Scruffy: Eris did last night!
-She was like "Sure whatever..."
+Eris Angry: I was clearly half asleep.

-Eris Angry: I was half asleep...
+Nadine Confused: Also don't I get a say?
+I was never told about this!

-Nadine Confused: How are we late?
-Also don't I get a say?
-I never heard this til now!
+Nadine Happy: But on second thought, it'd be fun to be away from the annoying skeleton brothers...

-Nadine Happy: On second thought, it'd be fun to be away from the annoying skeleton brothers...
+Scruffy Sad: Don’t be a downer, Eris!

 Eris Angry: Good night.